Last Updated on December 4, 2023 by Laura Teso

 But… I regret not choosing to turn at the forking.
 If you go on along the footpath it starts going downhill very steeply.
 My ankle says thanks.
 On our way back, Matteo and I preferred to avoid the path back uphill and take the asphalt street and taking the footpath back only at the forking.
-From there it is all made by stairs uphill but at least the gradient is not exaggerated (let’s say… not THAT exaggerated).
+From there you have to climb the stairs uphill.
+But at least the gradient is not THAT exaggerated).

 I read about a bus connecting Rome to Calcata.
 Departures are from the terminus CO.TRA.L of Saxa Rubra and Via Lepanto.
-Timetables can be seen on the website www.cotralspa.it.
+You can see timetables on the website www.cotralspa.it.

 What to do in the surroundings